 8. Use the back of a fork to flatten them.

-Pop the cookies in the oven and cook for 15 minutes.
-Leave them to cool for a few minutes.
+9. Pop the cookies in the oven and cook for 15 minutes.
+Let them cool for a few minutes.

 Adult and Kid’s job: